Top of page

 • a high temperature (above 38°C/99.5°F)

-• swelling of the arm.
+• swelling of your arm.

 Intrathecal chemotherapy